Kirk J. Schneider, Ph.D. is a pioneering researcher on the experience of awe—the sense of amazement (humility and wonder)...

 Contributors come from all cultures, nationalities, and countries, such as America, Canada, Mexico, England, Scotland, Germany, France, the Netherlands, Sweden, Spain, Portugal, India, Malaysia, Australia, Argentina, Russia, and beyond.

 Altogether, this group represents some of the most influential and biggest names in the world of creativity and imagination.
-The total scope and impact are astounding and truly a testament that in 2021 we need imagination more than ever.
+The total scope and impact are astounding and a testament that in today’s world we need imagination more than ever.